augusto-rosa/sql-data-exploration/README.md

 ## 📊 Project Goals

-Explore and analyze global COVID-19 data to uncover meaningful patterns, trends, and insights such as:
+Explore and analyze global COVID-19 data to identify meaningful patterns, trends, and actionable insights such as:
-- Total number of cases and deaths by country
+- Total number of confirmed cases and deaths by country and by continent
-- Mortality rates by region
+- Mortality rate (total deaths per confirmed cases) by country and region
-- Time evolution of confirmed cases
+- Time-based evolution of confirmed cases, deaths, and vaccinations
+- Percentage of the population infected and vaccinated per country
-- Relationship between vaccination, cases, and deaths
+- Relationship between vaccination rates, case numbers, and mortality
-- Comparison among the most affected countries
+- Comparative analysis of the most affected countries
+- Data consolidation using **views**, **temporary tables**, and **CTEs** for future visualizations and reporting

 ---

 ## 🧩 Tools and Technologies